albhasan/docker_scidb/README.md

 <li>Clone the project and CD to the docker_scidb folder</li>
 <li>Modify the scripts to fit your needs</li>
 	<ol>
-	<li>setup.sh mounts the host's folder /var/bliss/scidb/test in to the container as /home/scidb/data.</li>
 	<li>The Dockerfile sets up the passwords for root, postgres and scidb users</li>
 	</ol>
 <li>Enable setup.sh for execution (chmod +x setup.sh) and run it: This will create a new image from the Dockerfile. <b>WARNING</b>: This will delete all the stopped containers and unused images.